Rubin Carter: Second conviction and appeal

 During the new trial in 1976, Alfred Bello repeated his 1967 testimony, identifying Carter and Artis as the two armed men he had seen outside the Lafayette Grill.
 Bradley refused to cooperate with prosecutors, and neither prosecution nor defense called him as a witness.

-The defense responded with testimony from multiple witnesses who identified Carter at the locations he claimed to be at when the murders took place.
+The defense responded with testimony from multiple witnesses who identified Carter at the locations he claimed to be when the murders took place.
 Investigator Fred Hogan, whose efforts had led to the recantations of Bello and Bradley, appeared as a defense witness.
-Hogan was asked on cross examinations whether any bribes or inducements were offered to Bello to secure his recantation, which Hogan denied.
+Hogan was asked on cross examination whether any bribes or inducements were offered to Bello to secure his recantation, which Hogan denied.
 His original handwritten notes on his conversations with Bello were entered into evidence.
-The defense also pointed out the inconsistencies in the testimony of Patricia Valentine, and read the 1967 testimony of William Marins, who had died in 1973, noting that his descriptions of the shooters were drastically different from Artis and Carter's actual appearances.
+The defense also pointed out the inconsistencies in the testimony of Patricia Valentine, and read the 1967 testimony of William Marins, who had died in 1973, noting that his descriptions of the shooters were drastically different from Artis's and Carter's actual appearances.

 The court also heard testimony from a Carter associate that Passaic County prosecutors had tried to pressure her into testifying against Carter.
 Prosecutors denied the charge.
 After deliberating for almost nine hours, the jury again found Carter and Artis guilty of the murders.
 Judge Leopizzi re-imposed the same sentences on both men: a double life sentence for Carter, a single life sentence for Artis.